AssemblyScript/assemblyscript/lib/threading/README.md

 `postMessage(item: T)` - pushes an item onto the workers stack.

 `onmessage(item: T)` - which which is called when an item is popped from the array.

+## Testing it out
+First build the test binary.

+`npm run asbuild:test`

+Then start the server.

+`npm run server`

+In the console you should see that the message 424242 was received by the forked Web Worker.